laura0116/AdoptAPet-MobileApp/README.md

 Users will be able to log in, make adoption posts, find pets

-input form - search for pet species list of items - list of pets chart - age of pets authentification - login to post/adopt offline support - online support - intent - send email when someone wants to adopt a pet anmations -
+input form - search for pet species list of items - list of pets up for adoption chart - age of pets authentification - login to post/adopt offline support - online support - intent - send email when someone wants to adopt a pet anmations - at successfull login